pbuhrmann/ngx-value/README.md

 Afterwards just use `@Value` or `Get()` to retrieve any property.

-Also keep in mind that you are allowed to call `Values(...)` at any time to continue loading JSON data into memory, wait for it to finish loading though (it's a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)).
+Also keep in mind that you are allowed to call `Values(...)` at any time to continue loading JSON data into memory, wait for it to finish loading before attempting to use new properties though (it's a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)).

 ```ts
 /**